japa/japa.dev/content/runner/underlying-test-class.md

 :::note
 We recommend using the `run` method instead of passing the callback as the 2nd argument.

-The `run` method called after the `with` method has added benefit of type safety in TypeScript projects.
+The `run` method called after the `with` method has added the benefit of type safety in TypeScript projects.
 :::

 ```ts